JFrye2Fly/threat-hunt-scenario-suspicious-rdp-login/README.md

 ---

-### 2. Searched the `DeviceNetworkEvents` Table for foreign or know Suspicous IP ranges
+### 2. Searched the `DeviceNetworkEvents` Table for foreign or knowm Suspicous IP ranges

 Searched for Device Network events that used RemotePort 3389 and that omitted IP ranges that start with `10.` or `192.168` as these are good IP ranges.
 This search returned no results.